padilladaniela/Automotive_Final_Challenge/README.md

 - Are there certain circumstances of accidents depending on location/direction of travel?
 - What are contributing factors that happen before an accident that may affect insurance?
 - How many accidents are caused by NY residents vs. Out of state visitors?
+- Is there a significant difference in accident rate between the 2 years?

 ## Source Data